 Can an above ground pool freeze solid?

-Many people wonder does an above ground pool freeze solid.
-Although given the right conditions it might be possible for an above ground pool to freeze solid (if you live in Alaska perhaps), it is unlikely that in most cases they will freeze right down to the ground.
+Many people wonder if an above-ground pool freezes solid.
+Although given the right conditions, it might be possible for an above-ground pool to freeze solid (if you live in Alaska, perhaps), it is unlikely that, in most cases, it will freeze right down to the ground.

-In prolonged below-zero temperatures, it is possible for the top 10 to 12 inches of water to freeze solid.
+In prolonged below-zero temperatures, the top 10 to 12 inches of water can freeze solid.

-So can happen to your above ground pool if it does freeze over?
+So, what can happen to your above-ground pool if it does freeze over?

 Water fails to circulate

-If you fail to reduce the water level before closing your pool for the winter and blow out the pool lines, the water left in the pipes is more than likely to freeze.
+If you fail to reduce the water level before closing your pool for the winter and blow out the pool lines, the water left in the pipes will likely freeze.
 This can create a huge problem with the plumbing system which is needed for pool circulation.

 See my post Will Running Pool Pump Prevent Freezing?